MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 * The user’s in the top three levels in the organization
 * The user has a significant portion of the organization in their reporting line
-* Users who are assigned the [Global administrator role](/entra/identity/role-based-access-control/permissions-reference#global-administrator) will also have access to the Microsoft Copilot Dashboard
+* Users who are assigned the [Global administrator role](/entra/identity/role-based-access-control/permissions-reference#global-administrator) also have access to the Microsoft Copilot Dashboard

 The criteria above are analyzed on a weekly basis to capture any major org changes.
 Each week, any new users who meet the above criteria gain access to the dashboard.
-The Microsoft 365 Global Admin can revoke access to those users through the Microsoft 365 admin center and they will not be added back unless the admin re-enables them.
+The Microsoft 365 Global Admin can revoke access to those users through the Microsoft 365 admin center and they are not added back unless the admin re-enables them.
 In addition, admins can disable access to the Copilot Dashboard for their entire organization.

 Admins can also enable or disable automatic access to the dashboard using PowerShell.